taddieken95/Accuray_Tech_Comm_Guide/Chapter 2: Adobe FrameMaker/Section 5: Creating Cross-References.md

 As mentioned previously, the **Cross-Reference** will now be updated should the linked attribute change.
 In order to update, click the **Update Book** button in the FrameMaker file panel.

 Should an attribute that a **Cross-Reference** is linked to be deleted, an error will occur when updating the book.
+Be sure to delete any **Cross-References** attached to content being deleted.